Seeking leptoquarks in the $\bf t\bar{t}$ plus missing energy channel at the high-luminosity LHC: Distinguishing between scalar and vector LQs

 \section{Distinguishing between scalar and vector LQs}

 We consider here the case where the HL-LHC will discover a LQ signal in the channel analyzed in this study, following the search strategy outlined in Sec. \ref{sec:search}.
-We discuss in this section how to distinguish between the two possible signals of a vector LQ and a scalar LQ.
+We discuss in this Section how to distinguish between the two possible signals of a vector LQ and a scalar LQ.

 We indicate several observables that can be used to distinguish between the two cases.
 A first category of observables use the difference in the energy of the final states coming from a scalar or a vector LQ.
 Indeed, due to the different scaling of the QCD pair production cross section with the mass, LQ signals from a vector LQ and a scalar one, where the vector is considerably heavier than the scalar LQ, can be identified with a similar significance.
 For example, considering our results, we find that with $3$ ab$^{-1}$ a 5$\sigma$ discovery could be realized for either a vector LQ $U_1$, in the YM case, of about 1.7 TeV ($S/\sqrt{B}=5.8$) or a lighter scalar $S_3$ of about 1.3 TeV ($S/\sqrt{B}=5.1$).
 The observables we identify are constructed from the reconstructed pair of tops.
 Tagging the two tops is thus important not only to discover the LQs but also to characterize the signal.
-The ``top observables" $M_{tt}$, $M_{T2}$ and the $p_T$ of the two tops, that we already used to disentangle the signal from the background can also efficiently distinguish between $U_1$ and $S_3$.
-An other observable we point out as a signal analyzer is an angular observable, specifically the azimuthal angular separation between the two reconstructed tops. $\Delta\phi (tt)$ is able to probe directly the spin of the LQs.
-Similar observables, but for different topologies and constructed from the leptonic decays of tops, have been considered to identify properties of dark matter interactions \cite{Buckley:2015ctj, Haisch:2016gry} and of Higgs couplings \cite{Ellis:2013yxa, Demartin:2014fia}.
-Fig. \ref{fig:dist-energy} shows the distribution of the ``top observables" for the background and the scalar and vector LQ signals.
-They have been obtained after the procedure of top tagging and after applying the cuts: $\slashed{E}_T >$500 GeV, $M_{tt}>$800 GeV.
-We can see that the signal from $U_1$ is distributed on larger values of the top observables compared to the signal from $S_3$.
-The difference is particularly clear in the tails of the distributions. \footnote{In this section we just point out the relevant observables and show the corresponding distributions.
-A statistical analysis based on the different shapes of the distributions is beyond the scope of the present work. } Fig. \ref{fig:dist-deltaPhi} shows the $\Delta \phi (tt)$ distribution for the background and the $U_1$ and $S_3$ signals.
-The background tends to be more homogeneously distributed, the vector signal is characterized by tops at larger azimuthal separation compared to the scalar case.
-The difference in the $\Delta \phi (tt)$ shape only depends on the spin of the LQs and does not change with other values of the LQ masses, differently from the other ``top observables" discussed above. $\Delta \phi (tt)$ is thus particularly helpful to distinguish between the signals from a scalar LQ $S_3$ and a vector $U_1$ in the MC scenario $k=0$, where the differences in the energy of the final states are less marked.